Bryah Basin Project (WA)

 Sandfire has extensive local VMS exploration and discovery experience and is applying its state-of-the-art geophysical tools and renowned in-house geological team to comprehensively evaluate the prospective Narracoota– Karalundi stratigraphy on the farm-in tenements.

 Gold Exploration (Superior Gold earning up to 80%)

 Exploration of Alchemy’s whole and part tenements that cover the gold prospective part of the Bryah Basin Project (Fig. 1) continues under a farm-in and joint venture arrangement with Billabong Gold Pty Ltd a wholly owned subsidiary of Superior Gold Inc. (TSX-V: SGI) (“Billabong Gold JV”).
-Under the terms of the agreement Billabong Gold can earn a 70% interest in Jackson Minerals tenements and an 80% interest in Alchemy tenements by funding $1,200,000 of exploration within 3 years (effective date 16 April 2015).
+Billabong Gold has recently earned a 70% interest in Jackson Minerals tenements and an 80% interest in Alchemy tenements.

-The Billabong Gold JV currently has a JORC Code 2012 compliant inferred resource of 87,000 ounces of gold (1.37Mt @ 1.97g/t Au) at the Wilgeena Prospect (re-named Hermes South).
+The Billabong Gold JV currently has a JORC Code 2012 compliant inferred resource of 114,000oz. @ 1.6g/t Au) at the Wilgeena Prospect (re-named Hermes South).
 The mineralisation is open at depth and further drilling has excellent potential to expand the area of gold mineralisation and add to the known resource.